Art in Nazi Germany: Creation of the Reichskulturkammer

-Laws targeting culture in the Third Reich
+Nazi cultural policy

 By 1935, the Reich Culture Chamber had 100,000 members.
 Goebbels made clear that: "In the future only those who are members of the chamber will be allowed to be productive in our cultural life.
 Membership is open only to those who fulfil the entrance condition.
 In this way all unwanted and damaging elements have been excluded."
-Nonetheless there was, during the period 1933–1934, some confusion within the Party on the question of Expressionism.
+Nonetheless, there was, during the period 1933–1934, some confusion within the Party on the question of Expressionism.
 Goebbels and some others believed that the forceful works of such artists as Emil Nolde, Ernst Barlach and Erich Heckel exemplified the Nordic spirit; as Goebbels explained, "We National Socialists are not un-modern; we are the carrier of a new modernity, not only in politics and in social matters, but also in art and intellectual matters."
 However, a faction led by Rosenberg despised Expressionism, leading to a bitter ideological dispute which was settled only in September 1934, when Hitler declared that there would be no place for modernist experimentation in the Reich.